cindyroal/mef_consulta/README.md

 3) The Stata code cleans up duplicates and consolidates the databases for the local governments of Tumbes, Amazonas, Lambayeque, and Piura departments.

-** If you are interested in getting the Python codes for the remaining departments and government levels (national and regional), do not hesitate to contact me at cindyrojasalvarado@gmail.com
+** If you are interested in getting the Python codes for the remaining departments and government levels (national and regional), do not hesitate to contact us.